The search for Nancy Guthrie is in its 10th day. Here are the key developments

 Guthrie’s doorbell camera is disconnected at 1:47 a.m. and about 25 minutes later, surveillance camera software detects movement.
 At 2:28 a.m., data from Guthrie’s pacemaker app shows the device was disconnected from her phone.

-That afternoon, investigators scour the scene, finding blood on the front porch which was later confirmed to be Guthrie’s.
+Investigators scour the scene, finding blood on the front porch which is later confirmed to be Guthrie’s.

 “There’s still more items that have been submitted.
 We just haven’t got them back yet,” the sheriff would later say on February 5.
 “In the meantime, we’re not just sitting on our haunches waiting.
 We do have a number of leads coming in.”